Romitoskj/SistemiOperativi2/README.md

 # SistemiOperativi2
-Esercizi e homework del corso Sistemi Operativi A.A.2022
+Homework del corso Sistemi Operativi A.A.2022